cparsell/Blocklists-Whitelists/README.md

 Go to PFBlockerNG > Update > Reload > IP.
 Now the Alias has been created.

 Then create a rule in your LAN rules (or whichever interface is appropriate):
+- action "pass"
+- protocol "any",
+- source "any",
-- action "pass", protocol "any", source "any", destination "single host or alias".
-Advanced Options > Gateway to "whatever your WAN gateway is called".
+- destination "single host or alias" "pfB_NoVPN_v4" should be what it is called,
+- Advanced Options > Gateway to "whatever your WAN gateway is called".

 ## Amazon AWS
 It is also possible to create a bypass for all Amazon AWS IP addresses.
 I've experimented with using this but the NoVPN list is still most helpful for my purposes - streaming Prime Video.